JereD1/Summarist/README.md

     Endpoint: GET /api/getBooksByAuthorOrTitle
     Query Parameter: search (string) - The search query for book title or author.

-Folder Structure

-ruby

-/my-reading-app
-├── public/              # Static files (images, favicon, etc.)
-├── src/                 # Source files
-│   ├── app/             # Application routes and components
-│   │   ├── account/     # Account-related pages and components
-│   │   ├── library/     # Library-related pages and components
-│   │   ├── search/      # Search-related pages and components
-│   ├── components/      # Reusable components
-│   ├── styles/          # Global styles
-│   └── utils/           # Utility functions and helpers
-├── .env.local           # Environment variables
-├── next.config.js       # Next.js configuration
-└── package.json         # Project dependencies and scripts

-Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-    Fork the repository
-    Create a new branch: git checkout -b feature-branch Make your changes
-    Commit your changes: git commit -am 'Add new feature' Push to the branch: git push origin feature-branch Create a new Pull Request

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-markdown

 ### Creating a Downloadable File